 - They offer reliable web hosting that has been recommended by WordPress since 2005 and they currently host over 2 million blogs and websites.

 - They have helpful 24/7 customer service via phone or web chat.

-Use any BlueHost link on this site to get the special discount price of $2.75 per month.
+Use any BlueHost link on this site by November 28th to get the special Black Friday Sale price of $2.65 per month.

 Disclosure: BlueHost compensates The Blog Starter when you purchase through this link, so my services are free of charge to you!
 In fact, if you have any trouble at all setting up a blog with this tutorial, just contact me and I will do it for you (free!).

-1. Click here to get the special $2.75 per month rate on BlueHost and then click “get started now”.
+1. Click here by November 28th to get the special Black Friday Sale price of $2.65 per month on BlueHost and then click “get started now”.

 2. Select your plan.
 I recommend that beginning bloggers get the basic plan.
 Click “Select” to choose your plan.

 3. Type in your domain name in the left box and then click “next” to start the registration process.

 - If you already own a domain name and want to use it for your blog, type your existing domain in the right box and then click “next”.
 Only use the right box if you have previously paid to register a domain!